Viewin a larger map

 San José, with a population of approximately 1.5 million people, is the "hub" of Costa Rica in every sense of the word.
-It is the cultural, economic and social center of the country where one can experience the hustle and bustle of daily life for more than half of Costa Rica's citizens.
+It is the cultural, economic and social center of the country where one can experience the hustle and bustle of daily life for nearly a third of the country's population.
 San José is also a very cosmopolitan city, with a large international population, many international organizations, corporations and NGO's, and numerous opportunities to taste cuisine from all over the world with a Costa Rican twist.

-San José, or Chepe, as locals adoringly call it, has experienced high growth rates in the past century, turning it into a true Latin American metropolis.
-Although not the most aesthetically pleasing city, and suffering from traffic woes and less than stellar architectural preservation, there is an indescribable charm about the city that is discovered by visitors upon meeting friendly locals or "ticos" at a local café and witnessing historical gems like the National Theater and the National Cathedral.
+San José, or Chepe, as the locals lovingly refer to it, has experienced high growth rates in the past century, turning it into a true Latin American metropolis.
+Although the city may not be viewed as aesthetically pleasing in the traditional sense of the term, and suffering from traffic woes as well as less than stellar architectural preservation, there is an indescribable charm about the city that is discovered by visitors upon meeting friendly locals or "ticos" at a local café and witnessing historical gems like the National Theater and the National Cathedral.

 San José is located in the Central Valley region of Costa Rica, known for its green, fertile land, coffee plantations, and its two famous volcanoes: Poás and Irazú.

 About 1.5 million people live in the province of San José.